-For the Year, the Group had one in-house mobile game with its own proprietary titles, contributing publishing revenue of approximately RMB3,209,000 (for the year ended 31 December 2020: approximately RMB87,723,000).
+For the Year, the Group did not have any revenue from publishing of self-developed games.
+For the year ended 31 December 2021, the Group had one in-house mobile game with its own proprietary titles, contributing publishing revenue of approximately RMB3,209,000.